Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships

+Because neither input provides any information about $Y$ individually, all mutual information is synergistic.
+The XOR function represents \textit{pure synergy}.

-\subsection{example: LED square}
+\subsection{Example: LED Square}

 Consider a simple device with two toggle switches and four LEDs arranged in a square.
-Each switch ($s_1$ and $s_2$) has two possible positions: up ($U$) or down ($D$).
-Together, these switches determine which one of the four LEDs will light up.
-The LEDs are labeled $A$, $B$, $C$, and $D$ (as shown), and we can define a function $f(s_1, s_2)$ that maps the relationship between the switches' positions and which LED is lit.
+Each switch ($s_1$ and $s_2$) can be either up ($U$) or down ($D$), and together they determine which of four LEDs ($A$, $B$, $C$, $D$) is lit.
+This mapping can be expressed as the function $f(s_1, s_2) \to Y$ shown below.